What to Eat in Spain and Food Culture in Spain – Popular Food in Spain You Need to Taste

 Experiencing culture through local foods and tastes in my case means getting better insights into societies, customs, and traditions and a better understanding of local people.

 And Spain is famous as one of the best food and wine destinations in the World.
-That being said, traveling Spain meant for me getting familiar with the food culture of Spain: eating traditional Spanish food, sampling traditional dishes from Spain, and drinking typical Spanish drinks.
+That being said, traveling to Spain meant for me getting familiar with the food culture of Spain: eating traditional Spanish food, sampling traditional dishes from Spain, and drinking typical Spanish drinks.
 Local food in Spain and local cuisine in Spain were on my list of things to do in Spain.